 The HPU Libraries Reference staff is dedicated to providing the best possible reference services to the faculty, staff, and students of High Point University.
-Reference librarians are available at the reference desk in Smith Library 24/7 and at the Wanek Center Learning Commons 24/5 during the school year.
-Through our phone, chat, and email reference services, you also have access to a reference librarian 24/7 while classes are in session.
+Reference librarians are available in person at the reference desk in Smith Library 24/7 and at the Wanek Center Learning Commons 24/4 during the school year, as well as through our phone, chat, and email reference services.
+You also contact a reference librarian 24/7 while classes are in session.
 Librarians are also available for individual research appointments upon request.
 Email firstname.lastname@example.org to set up an appointment.

 The HPU Libraries Reference & Instructional Services staff provides library instruction in numerous forms to HPU faculty, staff, and students.
 According to our mission statement, we:

 will endeavor to teach students how to use library resources by offering research sessions that are coupled to classes at the university as well as workshops offered throughout the semester.

 will strive to educate information-literate lifelong learners.
 Information literacy enhances the pursuit of knowledge by preparing students to think critically about the information they use for their academic, professional, and personal lives.

 In support of this mission, we offer the following services:

 - Library Instruction Sessions – We will work with faculty to teach one or more in-class sessions that are customized to a particular course and research assignments.
 The class can meet in the library’s 32-seat computer lab or in your designated classroom.
 These sessions can vary in terms of length, content, and format, so contact a librarian to discuss your needs.

 - Research Consultations – We offer one-on-one, in-depth research assistance through individual research consultations.
 This is particularly helpful for students working on research projects in upper-level courses, or for any student who needs more in-depth help.
 Email email@example.com to set up an appointment, or contact your designated library liaison.